karta0898098/url-shortener/README.md

 ### TODO

 The database can choose NoSQL.
-According Shoten url data scheme not have complex query or relation.
-Using NoSQL such as DynamoDB or MongoDB is better than Relational database.
+According Shoten url data scheme not have complex query or relationships, using NoSQL such as DynamoDB or MongoDB is better suitable than a relational database..

-e.g:
+for example:

-1. The NoSQL database get data cloud be faster.
+1. The NoSQL database get data will be faster.
 2. The DynamoDB provider TTL feature.
 When shorten url is expired can use this feature to prevent scan all expire data.

 ### 3rd party lib using